Operation Moshtarak: February 13, 2010 (D-Day)

 Hours before dawn, US and Afghan special operations forces inserted into two key target sites in the southwest corner of Marjah.
 They would be isolated until Marines, Soldiers, and Afghani troops from Task Force 3/4/205 could link up.
 Just prior to dawn, the landing waves of helicopters across central Helmand marked the start of the major offensive.
 Third Battalion, 6th Marines were inserted into the northern part of the city and 1st Battalion, 6th Marines in the center of the city.
 In the southern edge, Task force 3/4/205 conducted a ground breach and companies of 1st Battalion, 6th Marines also conducted a ground breach from the southeast.

-On February 13, two hours before dawn at 4 am local time the first of 90 Chinook and Cobra helicopters disgorged a force of British, Afghan and French troops.
+On February 13, two hours before dawn at 4 am local time the first of 90 Chinook and Huey helicopters disgorged a force of British, Afghan and French troops.
 The US Special Forces ODA's 1231 and ODA 3121 had been on the ground for hours prior to the main push seizing control of their objectives.
 The Special Forces then advanced north into the city meeting heavy resistance and capturing further objectives.
 The advance into Marja was slowed during the morning through poppy fields lined with home-made explosives and other land mines.

 The first kills were reported to be made by uncrewed Predator aircraft and AH-64 Apache attack helicopters, targeting insurgents seen laying roadside bombs and setting up anti-aircraft guns.
 At 2 am local time the troops from the U.S. Marine Corps seized a series of canal crossings south of Nad-e-Ali.